CodecoolMSC2016/python-4th-tw-mentors-life-oop-darth-c0ders/specifications/codecool_class.md

 ## Description
 This class represents a real class @ Codecool, containing mentors and students working at the class.
+You can find more details at our Trello site. (https://trello.com/b/82EL1p6I/mentors-life).

 ## Parent class
 None